 So how do dental sealants work?
 Each tooth is different, so dentists first examine the patient’s mouth to identify the areas most likely to suffer decay.
 A dentist places liquid sealant on the tooth’s surface.
 From there, the sealant flows into fissures and pits.
 Next, ultraviolet light is used to set the liquid.

-Using Dental Fillings to Repair Tooth Decay
+Using Dental Fillings to Fill Cavities

 If your teeth are already suffering from decay, you may need a dental filling.
 With fillings, a dentist first removes the decaying parts of your teeth.
 Then your dentist fills in the teeth with special filling materials.
 Let’s look at some common dental filling materials.

-- Dental Amalgam: A common filling type that’s typically an alloy composed of silver, tin, copper, and mercury.
+- Dental amalgam: A common filling type that’s typically an alloy composed of silver, tin, copper, and mercury.
 Dental amalgam features silver coloring.

-- Tooth-colored Composites: Typically made of a mix of plastic resin and powdered glass, these fillings mimic your natural tooth color.
+- Tooth-colored composites: Typically made of a mix of plastic resin and powdered glass, these fillings mimic your natural tooth color.

-- Cast Gold Fillings: Made of a mix of metals, including gold, silver, and copper.
+- Cast gold fillings: Made of a mix of metals, including gold, silver, and copper.
 Many people prefer the look of cast gold fillings to dental amalgam.
 These fillings often don’t contain mercury.

 Each type of dental filling material has its own advantages and drawbacks.
 For example, while dental amalgam is generally considered safe, many prefer not to have mercury in their mouth.
 Tooth-colored composites look nice, but some composite materials are less durable than metal fillings.
 Cast gold fillings, meanwhile, are often expensive.

 Wondering which dental filling material is right for you?
 Talk with a dentist to learn the pros and cons of each filling type.
 What works for one patient may not work for another.
-At the end of the day, you deserve the dental services that work best for you.
+At the end of the day, you deserve the right dental services that work best for you.